sakrsherif/GiraphBookSourceCodes/chapter02/README.md

 Following is the short description of each of the projects:

 #### GiraphDemoRunnerEclipseNoMaven
 The project has all the dependencies required and can be run without any modification as the dependency jars are included in project.
+It uses Giraph version 1.1.0 with Hadoop 1.2.1.
 Following is the description of each of its directories

 * The ```input``` folder contains the input graph